appl-team/appl/docs/tutorials/3_appl_function.md

 ??? question "How about docstrings in *APPL functions*?"
     Docstring is a special expression statement in Python.
 There are two cases for docstrings in *APPL functions*:

     1. If the docstring is triple-quoted, it will **NOT** be captured as a prompt by default.
-To also include the docstring as a part of the prompt, you may specify `include_docstring=True` in the `@ppl` decorator, like
+To also include the docstring as a part of the prompt (as a system message or user message), you may specify `docstring_as` to be "system" or "user" in the `@ppl` decorator, like
         ```python
-        @ppl(include_docstring=True)
+        @ppl(docstring_as="system")
         def my_function():
-            """Docstring as a part of the prompt.
+            """Docstring as system message.

             Details."""
             "Another prompt."